Konica

 Konica (コニカ, Konika) was a Japanese manufacturer of, among other products, film, film cameras, camera accessories, photographic and photo-processing equipment, photocopiers, fax machines and laser printers, founded in 1873.
-The company merged with Japanese peer Minolta in 2003, with the new company named Konica Minolta.
+The company merged with Japanese peer Minolta in 2003, forming Konica Minolta.

 History

-The company traces its history back to 1873 (pre-dating Kodak in the photography business) when pharmacist Rokusaburo Sugiura began selling photographic materials at his shop in Konishiya Rokubē, the biggest pharmacy trader in Tokyo at that time.
+The company traces its history back to 1873 when pharmacist Rokusaburo Sugiura began selling photographic materials at his shop in Konishiya Rokubē, the biggest pharmacy trader in Tokyo at that time.

 In 1878, Rokusaburō succeeded to his family and renamed Rokuemon VI (Rokudaime Rokuemon).
 He gave the original shop to his younger brother and launched a new shop, Konishi Honten (Konishi Main Shop) in the Nihonbashi district of Tokyo.

-In 1882, Konishi launched a project to produce photography related materials in Japan: those products were imported at that time.
+In 1882, Konishi launched a project to produce photography related materials in Japan which were imported at that time.
 In 1902, Konishi began to sell the "Cherry Portable Camera" (チェリー手提用暗函), the first Japanese produced end-user oriented camera.
 New products were released respectively, and Konishi Main Shop became the leading camera company in Japan.
-In 1921, old Konishi had his elder son succeed to the family and thus company head with the name, and in this occasion Konishi Honten was turned into a company Konishiroku Honten.
+In 1921, Konishi had his elder son succeed to the family and thus company head with the name, and in this occasion Konishi Honten was turned into a company Konishiroku Honten.
 The name Konishiroku was taken from the abbreviation of their names, Konishi Rokuemon.